DOMESTIC VIOLENCE RESTRAINING ORDERS

-A domestic violence restraining order is a court order that helps protect people from abuse or threats of abuse from someone they have a close relationship with generally speaking.
+A domestic violence restraining order is a Court order that helps protect people from abuse or threats of abuse from someone they have a close relationship.
 You can ask for a domestic violence restraining order if: A person has abused (or threatened to abuse) you; AND You have a close relationship with that person.

 What a Restraining Order Does

 The Restraining Order Process

-When someone asks for a domestic violence restraining order in court, they have to file court forms telling the judge what orders they want and why.
-What happens after that varies a little from court to court, but the general steps in the court case are: The person wanting protection files court forms asking for the domestic violence restraining order.
-There is generally NO fee to file.
-The judge will decide whether or not to make the order.
-If the judge grants (gives) the orders requested, he or she will first make “temporary” orders that only last until your court date.
-The court date will be on the paperwork.
-These temporary orders can include issues like: Ordering the restrained person to stay away and have no contact with the protected person (and other protected people and family pets); Child custody; Who can use the family home; or Who can use other property, like a car.
+When someone asks for a domestic violence restraining order in Court, they have to file court forms telling the judge what orders they want and why.
+The Court will then decide whether or not there was "abuse" under the statute.
+If the Court grants (gives) the orders requested, it will first make “temporary” orders that only last until your court date.
 The restrained person has the right to file an answer to the restraining order request, explaining his or her side of the story.
-Both sides go to the court hearing.If the protected person does not go to the hearing, the temporary restraining order will usually end that day and there will not be a restraining order.
-If the restrained person does not go to the hearing, he or she will have no input in the case and his or her side of the story will not be taken into account.
+Both sides go to the court hearing.
 At the hearing, the judge will decide to continue or cancel the temporary restraining order.
-If the judge decides to extend the temporary order, the “permanent” order may last for a designated period of time
+If the judge decides to extend the temporary order, the “permanent” order may last for a designated period of time.